Star Trek Comics Weekly #84

 IDW’s Kelvin-centric titles were a wonderful breath of fresh air, and the first such release was Star Trek: Countdown.

-IDW’s Star Trek: The Last Generation had an intriguing premise: what if James T. Kirk had failed to prevent Colonel West from assassinating the Federation President at Khitomer in Star Trek VI: The Undiscovered Country?
+What if James T. Kirk failed to prevent the Federation President’s assassination in Star Trek VI: The Undiscovered Country?

 Lou Tambone and I, and our amazing team of writers, have been nominated for a Rondo Award for our essay anthology MUSINGS ON MONSTERS: OBSERVATIONS ON THE WORLD OF CLASSIC HORROR, for Book of the Year!